Email: info@mtrolls.com

 Seated Overhead Press

-Please note, having high enough ceilings and solid floors is crucial to ensuring the space is suitable for its intended use.
+Please note, having sufficiently high ceilings and solid floors is essential to ensuring the space is fit for its intended use.

-If you want to offer your customers a diverse mix of fitness equipment, but at the same time, you don’t want your space to be overcrowded, difficult to navigate, and unsafe to use, then you need to consider what equipment will work best for your membership.
+If you want to offer your customers a diverse selection of fitness equipment, but at the same time don’t want your space to be overcrowded, difficult to navigate, and unsafe to use, then you need to consider what equipment will work best for your members.
 It’s better to have fewer options and more wiggle room.

 4) Functional area

-It is typically integrated with studio training.
-However if you have the space, you can produce a separate location for it.
-You stay clear of shedding your useful area by making an extra open area when courses are taking place.
-Enabling participants to continue to educate the method they much choose to.
+It is often combined with studio training.
+However, if you have the space, you can create a separate area for it.
+You can avoid losing useful space by creating an additional open area while the class is going on.
+Enable participants to continue their education in the way they prefer.

 Personal training ranked sixth in the ACMS 2022 Fitness Trends Report.
-This clearly shows that it is worthwhile to provide personal trainers with room to work with clients in your space.
+This clearly shows that it is worthwhile to provide space for personal trainers to work with clients.

-You need to consider providing your personal trainer with an office space to sit down with clients regularly to discuss their fitness goals and progress.
+You need to consider providing an office space for your personal trainer to sit down with clients regularly to discuss their fitness goals and progress.
 Some gyms offer private rooms/spaces with fitness equipment for one-on-one personal training sessions.

-The bottom line is, even though opening a new or small gym is exciting, wrapping it all up can be very complicated.
+The bottom line is that while opening a new or small gym is exciting, the finishing touches can be very complex.
 Spending a lot of time studying and preparing your homework and developing a business plan is necessary if you want to succeed.

 NEED HELP TO START YOUR GYM?